-Source: ONI website, www.opennetinitiative.net/studies/china/
+Case Study Source: ONI website, www.opennetinitiative.net/studies/china/

-Email and online discussion for aare the main means by which women are known to communicate over the Internet once they have some basic ICT skills.
-The 'I on the Mouse' report, which documented the findings of research carried out in Asia and the Pacific on the use of ICTs for women's advocacies and networking in 2000, shows that the dominant use of ICTs by women's groups is in the area of email, used primarily for the dissemination of information (Shivdas 2001).
-Surveillance and filtering carried out by governments on Internet activities can severely affect the online spaces that women and women's groups have managed to use for mobilising around women's rights and gender equality issues.
+E-mail and online discussion fora are the main means in which women are known to communicate over the Internet once they have some basic ICT skills.
+The "I on the Mouse" report which documented the findings of a research carried out in Asia and the Pacific on the use of ICTs for women's advocacies and networking in the year 2000, show that the dominant use of ICTs by women's groups is in the area of e-mail 70, using it primarily for the dissemination of information.71 Surveillance and filtering carried out by governments on Internet activities can severely affect the online spaces in which women and women's groups have managed to use for mobilizing around women's rights and gender equality issues.

-It is not just access to ICTs and information per se that are critical.
-The two case studies below show how information can be withheld and manipulated; hence, who controls the medium through which information is disseminated is equally important.
+It is not just access to ICTs and information per se that is critical.
+The two case studies below show how information can be withheld and manipulated, hence who controls the medium through which information is disseminated is equally important.
 Both the case studies below highlight the need for the plurality of media in all nations, and for an independent media.